Ingram-01/geostack-docs/docs/expressions.rst

   :width: 300
   :alt: Expression Field

-The black bars inside the red squares are alls expression field
+The black bars inside the red squares are all expression field

 Creating recipes
 ----------------